How Should We Talk to Young People About Ozempic?

 In Conclusion

 Talking to young people about weight-loss drugs can certainly be a doozy.
-If you enter Google search of “how to talk to teens about Ozempic,” you’ll see that very little shows up—many people aren’t sure how to navigate these conversations and, from the looks of it, they’re not quite willing to try!
+If you enter a Google search of “how to talk to teens about Ozempic,” you’ll see that very little shows up—many people aren’t sure how to navigate these conversations and, from the looks of it, they’re not quite willing to try!

 But I do hope that you’ll try.